9 Foods That May Help You Reduce Stress

 Salmon also has strong antioxidants and essential minerals.
 These elements fight cortisol and adrenaline production.
 As a result, they increase your body’s response to stress in a positive way.

-Avocado are very healthy fruits.
+Avocado is very healthy fruits.
 This is because they are rich in fatty acids, vitamin E, and various minerals.
 These protect the cellular membranes and the nervous system as a whole.

 A portion of avocado a day can help control blood pressure and high levels of cortisol and anxiousness.